popbr/data-integration/Project/Database-IO/ReadMe.md

 Login Information for SQL can be found here:
 >*data-integration/Project/Database-IO/target/LoginInfoTemplate.xml*

 To change a specific username and password, like SQL, you must create a new file, titled *LoginInfo.xml* in the *data-integration/Project/Database-IO/target/* folder.
 To do this efficiently, copy and rename the *LoginInfoTemplate.xml* file.
 Then edit the username and password fields to match the required information.

+Do not edit the *LoginInfoTemplate.xml* file.
+The *LoginInfo.xml* file is intended to only be used on one's local machine, with the *LoginInfoTemplate.xml* file being used as a base.

 ### Websites Scanned